 Eddie Guerrero is widely regarded as one of the greatest wrestlers in professional wrestling history.
-His family has earned a grand reputation in the business for bringing forth tremendous talent in the squared circle over the years through three generations.
-Guerrero saw his stardom peak in the WWE, but that came to a tragic end at quite a young age that makes his story and legacy in the ring that much more impactful.
+His family earned a grand reputation in the business for bringing forth tremendous talent in the squared circle through three generations.
+Guerrero saw his stardom peak in the WWE, but that came to a tragic death at quite a young age, making his story and legacy in the ring that much more impactful.

-Eddie Guerrero got started in the business early.
-He began working his way up as he began training after attending New Mexico Highlands, where he participated in collegiate wrestling before moving to Mexico to train as a professional wrestler.
+Eddie Gory Guerrero Llanes got started in the business early.
+According to The Famous People, he began training after attending New Mexico Highlands, where he participated in collegiate wrestling before moving to Mexico to train as a professional wrestler.

-Eddie Guerrero and Barr nearly joined Extreme Championship Wrestling (ECW) as then-owner Paul Heyman attempted to bring him over, but Barr passed away before they could participate as a tag team 1995.
-He did join in ECW for a short stint that year.
+Guerrero and Barr nearly joined Extreme Championship Wrestling (ECW) as then-owner Paul Heyman attempted to bring him over, but Barr died in 1995 before they could participate as a tag team.
+However, he did join ECW for a short stint that year.
 During this time, Guerrero was wrestling in New Japan Pro Wrestling as the Black Tiger from 1993 to 1996.

-It saw him leap World Championship Wrestling (WCW) in late 1995 as part of the WCW vs. NJPW World Cup tournament.
+It saw him leap to World Championship Wrestling (WCW) in late 1995 as part of the WCW vs. NJPW World Cup tournament.
 Guerrero stayed with WCW until 2000 as he became one of the staple wrestlers in the company.
-That saw him as he carried many titles such as the United States Heavyweight Championship, Cruiserweight Championship during his four-year run with the business.
+That position helped him carry many titles, such as the United States Heavyweight Championship and Cruiserweight Championship, during his four-year run with the business.

-Eddie Guerrero continued to rise prominence as he was part of the infamous WCW group that joined the company alongside Chris Benoit, Dean Malenko, and Perry Saturn.
+Eddie Guerrero continued to rise to prominence as part of the infamous WCW group that joined the company alongside Chris Benoit, Dean Malenko, and Perry Saturn.
 He quickly found his footing in the company as his infamous “Latino Heat’ persona that followed him throughout his WWE career.

-Guerrero earned the European Championship, Intercontinental Championship, during his first couple of years with the company.
-However, he experienced a setback with a DUI in November 2001 that he released from the WWE.
-Guerrero got another chance from the company in April 2002, which he took advantage of, rising to his enormous popularity in his wrestling career.
+Guerrero earned the European Championship and Intercontinental Championship during his first couple of years with the company.
+However, he experienced a setback with a DUI in Nov.
+2001 and was subsequently released from the WWE.
+Guerrero got another chance from the company in April 2002, which he took advantage of, rising to enormous popularity in his wrestling career.

-The creation of Smackdown gave Eddie Guerrero the platform to take off to the next level as he worked his way into the WWE championship picture in 2004.
-He worked his way into becoming the No.1 contender, the upset Brock Lesnar at No Way Out, to earn the title.
+The creation of Smackdown gave Guerrero the platform to take off to the next level as he worked his way into the WWE championship picture in 2004.
+He worked his way into becoming the No.1 contender, then upset Brock Lesnar to earn the title at No Way Out, as seen on YouTube.
 That saw him effectively defending the title at WrestleMania XX in one of the most significant stretches of his career.

 Eddie Guerrero continued to stay on top as one of the biggest attractions in the business.
 Behind his entertaining charisma, he remained a fan favorite that saw him have an incredible feud with JBL that endeared him even fourth to fans.

-Guerrero would fall out of the WWE title picture but had a Tag Team title run with longtime friend Rey Mysterio that a rivalry.
-However, it all came crashing down on November 13, 2005, as he found unconscious in his hotel room in Minneapolis, Minnesota.
-Guerrero passed away shortly afterward in the hotel at age 38 as the autopsy revealed he had acute heart failure due to underlying atherosclerotic cardiovascular disease.
+Guerrero would fall out of the WWE title picture but had a Tag Team title run with longtime friend and rival Rey Mysterio.
+However, it all came crashing down on Nov.
+13, 2005, as he was found unconscious in his hotel room in Minneapolis, Minnesota.
+How did Guerrero die, and what was the cause of his death?
+According to Bleacher Report, the wrestler died shortly afterward in the hotel at age 38 as the autopsy revealed he had acute heart failure due to underlying atherosclerotic cardiovascular disease.

-Eddie Guerrero’s death devastated many in the business as he was a beloved wrestler among his colleagues and a fan favorite.
-He had his tough times at certain stages of his career as he battled drug and alcohol addiction that took its toll on him.
+Eddie Guerrero’s death devastated many in the business as he was a beloved wrestler among his colleagues and a fan-favorite athlete.
+He had tough times at certain stages of his career as he battled drug and alcohol addiction that took its toll on him.
 Guerrero had also been involved in steroid use that may have impacted his health.
-Beyond that, wrestling was everything for him that meant much more than a match
+Beyond that, wrestling was everything for him, and that meant much more than a match